Internships at New Books in German

 • Confident written and spoken communication skills in English and German

-• A passion for German-language literature and/or for literature in translation
+• A strong interest in German-language literature and/or literature in translation

-• Ability to use initiative and work independently, but to know when to seek guidance
+• The ability to work independently, using initiative while recognising when to seek guidance

-• Ability to work flexibly as part of a team
+• The ability to work flexibly as part of a team

 • Excellent attention to detail

-• Experience in writing or editing for the web (desirable)
+• Experience writing or editing for the web

 Internship: the role and responsibilities